 4) C++ Hybrid Inheritance

-In C++, hybrid inheritance is a combination of more than one type of inheritance.
-In this inheritance, we can contain elements of single inheritance, multiple inheritance, multilevel, and hierarchical inheritance in the class.
+In C++, hybrid inheritance is when a class inherits from more than one type of inheritance simultaneously.
+This type of inheritance can encompass aspects of single inheritance, multiple inheritance, multilevel inheritance, and hierarchical inheritance within the class structure.

 Syntax